VectifyAI/ChatIndex/README.md

 Current AI chat assistants face a fundamental challenge: **context management in long conversations**.
 While current LLM apps use multiple separate conversations to bypass context limits, a truly human-like AI assistant should maintain a single, coherent conversation thread, making efficient context management critical.

 Although modern LLMs have longer contexts, they still suffer from the long-context problem (e.g. [context rot problem](https://research.trychroma.com/context-rot)) - reasoning ability decreases as context grows longer.
-Memory-based systems (e.g. [Dynamic Cheatsheet](https://arxiv.org/abs/2504.07952), [mem0](https://arxiv.org/pdf/2504.19413)) have been invented to alleviate the context rot problem, however, memory-based representations are inherently lossy and inevitably lose information from the original conversation.
+Memory-based systems (e.g. [Dynamic Cheatsheet](https://arxiv.org/abs/2504.07952), [mem0](https://arxiv.org/pdf/2504.19413)) have been invented to alleviate the context rot problem; however, memory-based representations are inherently lossy and inevitably lose information from the original conversation.
 In principle, **no lossy representation is universally perfect** for all downstream tasks.
 This leads to two key requirements for defining a flexible in-context management system:

 1. **Preserve raw data**: An index system that can retrieve the original conversation when necessary
-2. **Multi-resolution access**: Ability to retrieve information at different levels of detail on-demand
+2. **Multi-resolution access**: Ability to retrieve information at different levels of detail on demand

 ## ChatIndex Introduction
-ChatIndex is designed to meet these requirements by constructing a hierarchical tree index—which we call a Context Tree (CTree)—that captures the structure and semantic organization of a long conversation.
+ChatIndex is designed to meet these requirements by constructing a hierarchical tree index — which we call a Context Tree (CTree) — that captures the structure and semantic organization of a long conversation.
 Unlike memory-based architectures that store only compressed, lossy summaries, ChatIndex preserves the complete raw conversation and layers a topic hierarchy on top:
   * Leaf nodes store raw conversational segments.
   * Internal nodes store topic summaries that abstract and represent their child nodes.